OpenBB-finance/OpenBB/openbb_platform/CONTRIBUTING.md

 - Use your extension (either from Python or the API interface)
 - QA your extension
 - Share your extension with the community

+### Building Extensions: Best Practices

+1. **Review Platform Dependencies**: Before adding any dependency, ensure it aligns with the Platform's existing dependencies.
+2. **Use Loose Versioning**: If possible, specify a range to maintain compatibility.
+E.g., `>=1.4,<1.5`.
+3. **Testing**: Test your extension with the Platform's core to avoid conflicts.
+Both unit and integration tests are recommended.
+4. **Document Dependencies**: Use `pyproject.toml` and `poetry.lock` for clear, up-to-date records.

 ### How to add a new data point?